 Treatment began right away.
 Since her diagnosis on June 5, 2012, Madison has had countless surgeries, nine cycles of chemotherapy, a stem cell and bone marrow transplant, oncology radiation therapy, MIBG radiation therapy, and she just started antibody therapy.
 Whenever it's time to leave the hospital after a long stay, Madison packs up her things and excitedly yells out "We're bustin' outta here!"

 When her siblings are feeling sad about Madison being in treatment she is quick to tell them, "It's ok, you don't have to cry, don't be sad.
 I'm going to be ok!
 I'm just going to the hospital to get my treatment to take my cancer away and then I'll be back home!
 Everything's going to be fine, so don't cry, ok?"

 Throughout it all, Madison has lived life to the fullest.
 She runs their household, most days bossing around her siblings or comforting them when they are upset.
 They call her the "little big sister."
 She loves Disney, dancing, and the colors pink and purple.
 She calls herself a princess because "I'm beautiful on the inside and out!" and a superhero because "I'm so strong and brave."
 Her parents agree.
-She has shown strength throughout treatment that they never thought possible; she is truly Going MOM on Cancer.
+She has shown strength throughout treatment that they never thought possible.

-Madison and her family Go MOM on Cancer because they want to reclaim some of the power that cancer has taken from them.
+Madison and her family continue to fight and raise awareness because they want to reclaim some of the power that cancer has taken from them.